nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add command behaves at each step.

 Step 1.
-The user launches the application and executes `add owner n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TAG]..` to save an owner.
+The user launches the application and executes `add owner n/BRUCE p/92019201 e/bruce@example.com a/BLK 123 Adam Road t/friendly` to save an owner.

 Step 2.
 The owner  is added to the model.